iredmail/docs/en_US/howto/1-change.mail.attachment.size.md

     SOGoMaximumMessageSizeLimit = 102400;
 ```

-Restarting SOGo service is required.
+Restarting SOGo service is required if you changed any setting in SOGo config file.

 ## Change attachment size limit in Microsoft Outlook